bmw-ece-ntust/multimedia-wireless-networks/a1-M11352036-chou-ya-zhen.md

 - It tells a good story: when you have a flow with compelling images, it helps tell a story, saves explanation, and hooks the audience.
 - It gives a ‘why’: from your presentation, the audience should know why they should care about your work, the implications of your results and how they can apply this information.

-## I.II Mastering 5-Minute Presentations
+## I.II Mastering 5 Minute Presentations
 Tips for a Powerful 5-Minute Presentation

 ### 1. Focus on One Key Concept